artsy/meta/meta/lunch_and_learn.md

 ---

+## Giving a Talk

-You're probably seeing this as an external developer to Artsy, who has been invited to talk.
+You're probably seeing this as someone external to Artsy, who has been invited to talk.
+Please note that nothing about this format is set in stone; we are happy to work with you to figure out a format that works for you and your talk.

 #### Presentation